chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

     sudo chef-automate backup restore /mnt/automate_backups/backups/20210622065515/ --patch-config current_config.toml --airgap-bundle /var/tmp/frontend-4.x.y.aib --skip-preflight
     ```

-1. After the restore is successfully executed, you will see the below message:
+2. After successfully executing the restore, you will see the below message:

     ```bash
     Success: Restored backup 20210622065515
     ```

-1. Copy the `bootstrap.abb` bundle to all the Frontend nodes of the Chef Automate HA cluster.
+3. Copy the `bootstrap.abb` bundle to all the Frontend nodes of the Chef Automate HA cluster.
 Unpack the bundle using the below command on all the Frontend nodes.

     ```cmd
     sudo chef-automate bootstrap bundle unpack bootstrap.abb
     ```

-1. Start the Service in all the frontend nodes with the below command.
+4. Start the Service in all the frontend nodes with the below command.

     ``` bash
     sudo chef-automate start